Totowa, New Jersey: Education

 Washington Park School with 487 students in grades 4-8.

 For ninth through twelfth grades, public school students attend Passaic Valley Regional High School, which also serves students from Little Falls and Woodland Park.
 The school facility is located in Little Falls Township.
 As of the 2022–23 school year, the high school had an enrollment of 1,039 students and 83.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.5:1.

 Students going into high school also have the option to apply to the Passaic County Technical Institute, a high school in Wayne that is available to most children living within Passaic County.
 Students apply for different trades within the application for the school.
 The school itself is free but does require acceptance to attend.
 About 80 students from Totowa attended PCTI (Passaic County Technical Institute) as of 2018.

-The Academy of St. Francis of Assisi is a K–8 Catholic school that operates under the supervision of the Roman Catholic Diocese of Paterson.
+The Academy of St. James of the Marches is a pre-K–8 Catholic school that operates under the supervision of the Roman Catholic Diocese of Paterson.